Non-Surgical Periodontal Disease Therapy

 The levels of periodontal disease (also known as gum disease) range from mild to severe and the American Academy of Periodontology predicts that 75% of adults suffer from some form of gum disease.
 At William J. Stewart Jr, DDS, we take the presence of gum disease very seriously.

 Gum disease develops when bacteria from plaque on teeth builds up and eats away at healthy gum tissue.
 Mild periodontal disease can often be treated with dental deep cleanings where your hygienist will remove the bacteria from under your gum line.
-If your gum disease has advanced, more intensive periodontal therapy may be necessary.
+If your gum disease has advanced, more intensive periodontal therapy or gum disease treatment may be necessary.
 Sometimes periodontal disease can damage gums and jawbone health so severely that teeth need to be removed or replaced with restorative dental procedures.

 Patients may not realize that they can still have gum disease even if they brush and floss daily and have bi-annual dental checkups.
 Because this infection can be invisible, as well as transferable, it’s important to have regular dental hygiene exams and check-ups from Dr. William Stewart and his team.
 Dr. Stewart can provide periodontal therapy before the disease develops into a more severe case.
 When it’s diagnosed in the early stages, treatment for gum disease is much easier.